Use Online Appointment Scheduling

 Meetings do not need to be 30 minutes long - multiple shorter meetings may be just as effective at developing relationships with your students.

-Your students are used to seeing you lecture, have conversations in class, and ask questions.
+Your students are used to seeing you in-person, having conversations in class, and asking questions.
+You can do this virtually with video recordings.
 Short lectures, or long lectures posted in sections, allow students to see you teach in action.
 It also allows them to re-watch sections they may struggle with.
-Combined with a 15-30 minute Q&A session in Zoom utilizing the "Chat" function, students will be able to reach out to you in multiple ways, supporting their success.
+Combined with a 15-30 minute Q&A session in Zoom utilizing the "Chat" function, students will still be able to connect with you, supporting their success.

 Utilize EWU's Early Warning System